Tyroane Sandows

-Tyroane Joe Sandows (born 12 February 1995), commonly known as Ty Sandows or simply Ty, is a South African professional footballer who plays as a winger for Figueirense in the Série B.
+Tyroane Joe Sandows (born 12 February 1995), commonly known as Ty Sandows or simply Ty, is a South African professional footballer who last played as a winger for Mitrovica in the First League of Kosovo.

 Club career

 On 25 September 2016, Tyroane made his professional debut with Grêmio in a 2016 Campeonato Brasileiro Série A match against Chapecoense.
 On 20 November, he assisted Miller Bolaños's goal in a 3–0 home victory against América Mineiro.

 On 6 September 2017, after being released by Grêmio when his contract expired, he signed a two-year deal with Série B side Figueirense.

 International career

 He represented South Africa in the football competition at the 2016 Summer Olympics.

 Personal life

 Tyroane was born in Johannesburg.
 He moved to São Paulo in 2006 to pursue a professional football career.